2007 Michigan Wolverines football team: Preseason

-After finishing 2006 11–2 and in contention for the national championship game, many were expecting the Wolverines to build on their success, earning a national preseason ranking of No. 5.
+After finishing the 2006 season with a record of 11–2, and contending for the national championship game, many were expecting the Wolverines to build on their success, earning a national preseason ranking of No. 5.

 On March 25, Coach Lloyd Carr announced that TE Carson Butler, DE Eugene Germany, and DB Chris Richards had been dismissed for violations of team policy.

 Carr also had stated that WR Adrian Arrington had been suspended for the spring practice session due to a violation of team policy.
 Carr was uncertain about Arrington's future at Michigan but Arrington did play WR at Michigan for the 2007 season.

 Backup QB Jason Forcier asked to be released from his scholarship to transfer to Stanford University, and LB Cobrani Mixon was released from his scholarship to transfer to Kent State University.